 The storyline for the series would center around two factions of alien robots.
 One was the Autobots.
 The other was the Decepticons.
 The Editor-in-Chief needed assistance with fleshing out the idea for the animated cartoon, so Dennis O’ Neil was contacted.

 During a weekend, Bob came up with new names and profiles for the characters.
 Bob’s work was a success with Hasbro.
-As a result, the company decided to move ahead with a television pilot.
-The pilot would be divided into three parts.
+As a result the company decided to move ahead with a television pilot, and the pilot would be divided into three parts.

 During the development for the series, Shoehei Kohara came on board to help with designing some of the early Transformers models for the cast.
 Shoehei’s designs were able to make the characters relatable for the animated cartoon series.
 He was helped by Floro Dery.

 The series ran for four seasons.
-However between the season two and of the show, the first film based on the series debuted.
+However between season two and three of the show, the first film based on the series debuted.
 The name of the film was Transformers: The Movie.